 - Herb Butter Roasted Turkey

 Of course you can.
 I love leaving this salad vegetarian, but you can add meat if you wish.
 Some great options are grilled or baked chicken breasts or leftover Thanksgiving Herb Butter Turkey.
 I do not recommend adding red meat or pork to this salad, because I do not feel the flavors would meld well together.
-Also, make sure if you add any meat to this spinach salad that it is cooked first.

 This healthy salad is great for meal prep or a simple lunch.
 I also love to make this salad ahead of time for holidays like Thanksgiving.
 I can make the salad the day before, so I don't have to worry about it the day of.